horikawa-t/MindCaptioning/code/matlab/README.md

 ## Decoding and encoding analyses (MATLAB version 9.7, R2019b)
 - We implemented the decoding and encoding analyses using MATLAB.
 - Preprocessed fMRI data and features should be located in specified directory MindCaptioning/data/{fmri/feature}.
-See [README.md](../../data/README.md) in data directory.
+See [README.md](../../data/README.md) in the data directory.

 ### Analysis
 - Run the following script in MATLAB.